clstatham/raug/crates/raug-wasm/examples/demo/README.md

 # Raug WASM Demo

-This example bundles the `raug` audio worklet implementation with TypeScript and Vite.
+This example bundles the `raug` audio worklet implementation with TypeScript, Vite, and Cytoscape.js.

 ## Prerequisites